ZC502/yolo-edge-runtime-profiler/README.md

 ## Roadmap: Pressure-Triggered Hard Example Mining

-YERP starts as a lightweight runtime profiler, but the long-term goal is larger: turn edge-runtime pressure into a data selection signal.
+YERP(YOLO Edge-Runtime Profiler) starts as a lightweight runtime profiler, but the long-term goal is larger: turn edge-runtime pressure into a data selection signal.

 Most active learning pipelines select samples from model uncertainty alone.
 That is useful, but it misses a critical deployment question: